 Virginia boasts a population of 8,382,993 (last estimated in 2015).
 This definitely gives a travel nurse Virginia constant work.
 With a population that size there are people in need of a nurse’s help!

-A travel nurse in Virginia has a little piece of the world at their fingertips.
-The rich history that is steeped around Virginia and the diversity that Virginia offers in so many ways is a driving force to keep going for a travel nurse.
-The scenery would not get boring for a travel nurse Virginia and there are so many things to learn as you travel along.
+A Virginia travel nurse has a little piece of the world at their fingertips.
+The rich history that is steeped around the state and the diversity it offers in so many ways is a driving force to keep going for a travel nurse.
+The scenery would not get boring and there are so many things to learn as you travel along.
 Every day would be an exceptional travel day for a travel nurse in Virginia!